aster-nikolalukic/rabbit/README.md

 ```

 If everything is allright after command `mongo --host localhost`
-you will be promted to the `MongoDB shell version v4.4.2`
+you will be promted to the `MongoDB shell version v4.4.2`.

+After first run `rabbit api server` [npm run dev.api] database will be self created.

 Then run this:
 ```bash
  show dbs
 ```